Electrical manipulation of valley-qubit and valley geometric phase in lateral monolayer heterostructures: Summary

 \section{Summary}

 In the above work, we have studied a single-electron system in a TMDC lateral heterostructure, gate-defined quantum dot from the point of view of a valley-qubit implementation.
 Utilizing the time-dependent Schr\"{o}dinger equation in a tight-binding approximation coupled with the Poisson equation (which models a realistic dielectric environment), we were able to describe the proposed nanodevice with an in-plane TMDC heterojunction, four-gate QD geometry, and time-modulated electric potential.
 We have shown that when the built-in dipole moment at the junction is oriented along the armchair interface, oscillatory pumping of the electron density into the junction area induces intervalley transitions.
 These transitions are resonant in nature and lead to Rabi oscillations with transition period dependent on electron strength overlapping with the junction area.
+Lateral interfaces between two different TMDC monolayers have been realized experimentally.
+However, the real interfaces are not always straight and frequently composed of shorter ($\sim10$~nm-long) sections of armchair and zigzag type~\cite{tmd-lateral4}.
+Thus, we also verified that intervalley coupling is possible even if the electron interacts only with a fragment (e.g. $\sim5$~nm-long) of armchair geometry (leaving the rest of such "kinked" junction in a zigzag form).
 We also carefully analyzed what factors are necessary to achieve intervalley transitions.
 This analysis also led us to suggest another possibility of performing operations on the valley isospin.
 By properly designing a corner junction and carefully manipulating the electron to move along a closed loop near both sides of the junction, it is possible to accumulate the non-Abelian geometric phase and thus effectively rotate the valley.

+Currently, another possibility to apply our scheme requiring sharp electronic potential modulations has emerged.
+Twisted TMDC bilayers seems to be a promising platform to study intervalley physics~\cite{twisted_tmd}.
+In moir\'{e} materials $K$ valleys are further splitted into two $K\pm$ points (forming so-called moir\'{e} BZ) that lie much closer to each other in $k$-space and are possibly easier to couple.
+Moreover, the moir\'{e} superlattice, that emerges in real space, may also play a role in inducing intervalley transitions.
+The benefit of this approach could lie in its compatibility with mechanically exfoliated TMDC crystals rather than epitaxially grown TMDCs, which are known to be of inferior quality.